SeriousOldMan/Simulator-Controller/Docs/Virtual Race Engineer.md

 #### *Automobilista 2*

-*Automobilista 2* does not provide any data interface for initial setup information as well.
-So you must take care here, that everything is entered correctly into the settings tool, before you head out onto the track.
+*Automobilista 2* also does not provide any data interface for initial setup information.
+Therefore you must take care here as well, that everything is entered correctly into the settings tool, before you head out onto the track.

-It is very important, that you do not use the *Automobilista 2* ICM on your own, if you want Jona to control the pitstop settings.
-Furthermore, you must leave *all* repairs selected in the default pitstop strategy and select *no tyre change* in the default pitstop strategy as well.
+Furthermore, it is very important, that you do not use the *Automobilista 2* ICM yourself, while you want Jona to control the pitstop settings or want to use the "Pitstop" mode of the "AMS2" plugin.
+Additionally, you must leave *all* repairs selected in the default pitstop strategy and select *no tyre change* in the default pitstop strategy as well.
 Not complying with this requirements will give you funny results at least.

 ### Race & Setup database